luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 2. **Human Factors**: As the incident reported in *The Atlantic* showed, adding the wrong person to any conversation bypasses all technical protections
 3. **Legal Compulsion**: In some jurisdictions, you could be legally compelled to unlock your device
 4. **Screenshots**: While Signal can block screenshots on Android, it cannot prevent all forms of message capture
+5. **User Error**: As the Atlantic article demonstrated, even Signal's perfect encryption is useless if you add the wrong person to your conversation

 As [Bruce Schneier](https://www.schneier.com/) reminds us, "Security is a process, not a product."
 Signal is a powerful tool, but it must be part of a broader security mindset.
 Security researcher [Matt Blaze](https://bsky.app/profile/mattblaze.bsky.social) has written extensively about these limitations in his [Substack newsletter](https://mattblaze.org/).